Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 Why Borrelia Infections Don’t Look The Same In All Patients

 There are many different species and strains of borrelia plus combinations with other infecting agents, and this diversity accounts for the predilection by the infecting agents of one cell over another.
 This, in turn, explains the diverse clinical pictures we see in neurodegenerative diseases.
 The disease will look different, clinically, depending on which specific cells the borrelia infects and which genus, species or strain of borrelia that is present.
 This is further complicated by co-infections with other bacteria, parasites and viruses injected by the vector into the host or Patient along with borrelia.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Autoimmune Diseases & How Research Should Change